Cornwall and England's Southwest

 The Southwest of England has a flavor all its own, an area of legend, of craggy cliffs, high moorlands, and secluded wooded valleys; it is a land that in many areas is conscious of, and proud of, it’s Celtic past.
 And Cornwall was once known as the Celtic Kingdom of Belerion, or ‘shining lands’ for the magical quality of its light…

-Sept 5 Arrive early in the morning into Heathrow.
-Having gone through customs and collecting our luggage, we'll be met by our coach driver and be on our way!
-Our first visit is the village of Avebury, the site of a large henge and several stone circles .
+Sept 6 Arrive London Heathrow early in the morning.
+Having gone through customs and collecting our luggage, we’ll be met by our coach driver.
+Once on the road, we’ll visit the village of Avebury, the site of a large henge and several stone circles.
 It is one of the finest and largest Neolithic monuments in Europe dating to around 5,000 years ago, and older than Stonehenge.
-Then on to the ancient city of Bath and Bath Abbey.
-It is said of the abbey that one can “experience something of God's grace - of earth and heaven meeting.”
-Choral evensong in Wells Cathedral could likely cap the day...
+Then on to the ancient city of Bath, and lovely Bath Abbey.
+It is said of the abbey that one can “experience something of God's grace – where heaven and earth meet.”

 1st Overnight Wells

-Sept 6 The town of Wells gets its name from the springs which can today be found in the gardens of the Bishop's Palace.
-We can spend some relaxed time here in this charming medieval town, taking the time to meander through the cobblestone streets and the Cathedral close.
-The gardens surrounding the cathedral are worth the spending some quiet reflective time.
-Wells Cathedral has been described as ‘a prayer in stone and glass', with ‘shadows and shafts of light beckoning to what lies within…' Glastonbury Abbey, known as one of the oldest Christian ruins in the world, is very nearby.
-Legend has it that Glastonbury is the cradle of British Christianity, being the first place on the island visited by the missionary "apostle", Joseph of Arimathea.
-Countless legends tell of the beginnings of Glastonbury Abbey and the mystical kingdom of Avalon.
+Sept 7 The town of Wells gets its name from the springs which can today be found in the gardens of the Bishop's Palace.
+We will spend an entire day here in this charming medieval town, taking the time to meander through the cobblestone streets and the Cathedral close.
+Wells Cathedral has been described as ‘a prayer in stone and glass’, with ‘shadows and shafts of light beckoning to what lies within…’ Services are ongoing throughout the day, and hopefully we will be able to attend Choral Evensong.

 2nd Overnight Wells